sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/software_development.md

 # Software Development
 {: .no_toc }

-This section is dedicated to providing developers with a comprehensive guide to software development for the SidecarT board.
+This section is dedicated to providing developers with a comprehensive guide to software development for the SidecarTrige Multi-device board.
 It covers setting up the development environment, understanding the software architecture, utilizing the API, and exploring example projects.
-Grasping these elements is crucial for developing robust, efficient, and innovative applications on the SidecarT platform.
+Grasping these elements is crucial for developing robust, efficient, and innovative applications on the Multi-device platform.

 <details open markdown="block">
   <summary>